kodackx/hearth-and-kin-game/README.md

 The main application is created as a FastAPI object.
 The application is configured to use a SQLite database located at 'db/test.db'.

-A User model is defined for the database with the following fields:
-- id: A unique identifier for each user.
-- username: A unique username for each user.
-- password: The user's password.
+Several models are defined with SQLModel for:
+- Users
+- Stories
+- Characters
+- Sessions

 ## Environment Variables